How to Manage Project Risk: A 5-Step Guide

 How to manage project risk

 It's important to understand common risk management processes and risk mitigation strategies so that you can drive successful project outcomes.
-The risk management process will help you plan for and anticipate risks, and mitigation strategies will give you tools to deal with them if they do happen.
+The risk management process helps you plan for and anticipate risks, while mitigation strategies offer tools to deal with them if they do happen.

 The risk management process, or lifecycle, is a structured way of tackling risks that can happen in your project.
 Though you’ll find some slight variation, the risk management process, or lifecycle, generally follows the steps listed below.
-This process can be used for both positive and negative risks.
+This process helps address both positive and negative risks.

 1. Identify risks.